Moose2Model/Moose2Model/README.md

         load.

 Select the complete coding with the mouse.
 This is mandatory because the Playground will execute only the marked part of the coding.
 Make a click with the right mouse button and select Do It.

-# A first model

-Make a left mouse click in the Pharo desktop and select Moose -> Moose Panel.
-Click in the upper right on the icon with MSE (Import model from file).
-Select the mse file that is generated with a FAMIX extractor (See below).
-It is also possible to extract a model from the Smalltalk coding in the Pharo image itself (Icon ST "Import FAMIX Smalltalk model from the current image").
-Click on the name of the file.
-There will now be a list with "All accesses ...
-All attributes ..."
-Make a right click on All classes and choose Visualize -> RW Dependency graph.
-If the model is very big, it may need some time until the diagram is displayed.
-See next chapter how to work with it.

 # Extractor